surajkulriya/compiler_design/README.md

 	int a;
 	a={1,2,3}
 `
+It reports error on such code input.

-# A3 Intermediate code generator
+## A3 Intermediate code generator
 Produces intermediate code int TAC(three address code) format of a given code.
 For instance
 input code=